April 1, 2007

 The Hay Zama committee continues to meet, and is primarily focused on completing the reclamation of oil and gas activities within Hay-Zama.

-An investigation of nine pipeline spill locations in northwest Alberta’s Hay River Basin has found that the Alberta Energy Regulator (AER) is failing in its responsibility to protect the environment, Treaty rights and the public interest.
+On February 3, an investigation of nine pipeline spill locations in northwest Alberta’s Hay River Basin has found that the Alberta Energy Regulator (AER) is failing in its responsibility to protect the environment, Treaty rights and the public interest.
 AWA calls on the Alberta government and AER to strengthen pipeline spill transparency and oversight based on these findings.

 NuVista Energy 2016 ends all oil and gas production and begins to decommission all infrastructure and associated equipment.
 Reclamation efforts are scheduled to begin in 2017.